joaoviictorti/RustRedOps/Process_Hypnosis/README.md

 # Usage

-To execute the file, pass the EXE file that will be executed:
+Run the program directly or compile and use the exe afterwards:
 ```sh
 cargo run
 ```